Become certified to provide specialized assistance to individuals with disabilities resulting from injury, disease or a developmental disorder.

 Calvin can prepare you to succeed in a very competitive field:

 - Take advantage of Calvin's excellent academics to be a strong candidate for graduate-level training.
 Many programs require a 3.0 minimum grade point average, but the current average GPA for acceptance is 3.55.
 Calvin will empower you to keep your grades strong and you skills stronger.

 - Most physical therapy schools require 50-100 observation hours in the field of physical therapy.
 You can gain this experience as an employee or a volunteer.
-Arrange to get the experience you need through the Service-Learning Center at Calvin College.
+Arrange to get the experience you need through the Service-Learning Center at Calvin University.
 Excellent advice can be found at Physical Therapist Centralized Application Service website.

 If you are interested in becoming a DPT (Doctor of Physical Therapy), there are some important things you need to know regarding preparation for DPT school:

 Pre-PT students declare a major which allows them to complete the pre-requisite courses required by the DPT schools.
 Most often, this major is Kinesiology, Exercise Science, Biology, or Allied Health Science.
 As long as you successfully complete the courses which satisfy the DPT programs’ requirements, you can declare almost any major you wish.

 Calvin can prepare you to succeed in the rigorous competition for admittance to DPT programs around the country.
 Be sure to work closely with your advisor to meet the requirements for the school you wish to attend.